 In addition to his work with union clients, Mr. Guza works closely with members of the firm’s Personal Injury and Workers’ Compensation Departments to help serve injured workers.
 He also counsels individuals and unions regarding employment discrimination cases under Title VII and the NYS Human Rights Law, wage theft claims and related employment matters.

 Before attending SUNY Buffalo Law School, Mr. Guza worked as a dockman for a large northeastern transportation company, an experience that kindled his passion for workers’ rights.
 In 2017, Mr. Guza was appointed to the AFL-CIO WNY Area Labor Federation’s Judicial Endorsement Review Panel.

 Awards and Recognitions

-Named to Upstate New York Super Lawyers “Rising Stars;” no more than 2.5 percent of attorneys in any state have this distinction
+Named to Upstate New York Super Lawyers “Rising Stars” from 2017 to 2019; no more than 2.5 percent of attorneys in any state earn this distinction